melkyades/melkyades.github.io/publications.md

     <br>
-    These characteristics pose a barrier for application developers to understand the engine on top of which their own code runs, and fosters a knowledge gap that prevents application developers to change the VM\@.
+    These characteristics pose a barrier for application developers to understand the engine on top of which their own code runs, and fosters a knowledge gap that prevents application developers to change the VM.
     <br>
     We propose Live Metacircular Runtimes (LMRs) to overcome this problem.
 LMRs are language runtime systems that seamlessly integrate the VM into the application in live programming environments.
-Unlike classic metacircular approaches, we propose to completely remove the separation between application and VM\@.
+Unlike classic metacircular approaches, we propose to completely remove the separation between application and VM.
     <br>
     By systematically applying object-oriented design to VM components, we can build live runtime systems that are small and flexible